Skip to content

-Have you ever wondered why a semi-truck needs 10, 13, or even 18 gears?
+Staring at a shifter with 10, 13, or even 18 gears can feel overwhelming.
+Why so many?
 It all comes down to torque.
-Moving tens of thousands of pounds from a dead stop and keeping it moving over hills requires incredible power, and the transmission’s job is to keep the engine in its most effective power band at all times.
+Moving tens of thousands of pounds requires incredible power, and the transmission’s job is to keep the engine in its sweet spot.
 Each gear is a specific tool for a specific job.
-To use those tools correctly, you need to know the system inside and out.
-We’re going to break down the logic behind the different semi truck transmission shift patterns and explain how features like range selectors and splitters give you the control you need for any situation.
+To use those tools correctly, you need to understand the system.
+We’re going to break down the logic behind each transmission shift pattern, explaining how features like range selectors and splitters give you the control you need for any situation.

 Key Takeaways